Tennessee State Route 385: Paul W. Barret Parkway

 SR 385 begins at US 51 in an east–west orientation in the southern part of Millington in a partial-diamond interchange that is graded to allow for a possible westward extension.
 It immediately has its first interchange with Raleigh-Millington Road where it shifts to the southeast.
 A short distance later, the freeway reaches SR 204 a connector to the Naval Support Activity Mid-South base.
 The highway then shifts eastward again and enters the edge of a rural area north of Memphis.
 A short distance later is an interchange with SR 14 (Austin Peay Highway).
 Passing though mostly farmland with some residential areas, the freeway reaches Brunswick Road a few miles later, before interchanging with Stewart Road a short distance beyond.
 The freeway then shifts east−southeast before turning to the southeast.
-It then crosses the Loosahatchie River where it enters Arlington and has a near-full cloverleaf interchange with US 70/79.
+It then crosses the Loosahatchie River where it enters Arlington and has a near-full cloverleaf interchange with US 70/US 79.
 It then veers southward over the next 2.5 mi before reaching I-40 at a cloverleaf interchange where the route continues to the south as I-269.

 Bill Morris Parkway

+The eastern terminus of SR 385 at the interchange with I-269.

-SR 385 begins at a direction-T interchange with I-240 in southeast Memphis along the north bank of Nonconnah Creek.
+SR 385 begins at a directional-T interchange with I-240 in southeast Memphis along the north bank of Nonconnah Creek.
 This interchange provides direct unobstructed access between the route and the Mt.
 Moriah Road interchange on I-240.
 Proceeding in an east-southeast alignment as a six-lane freeway, the parkway quickly has its first interchange with Ridgeway Road, the only interchange with a surface street along this segment that is not a single point urban interchange (SPUI).
 It then crosses a floodplain and has an interchange with Kirby Parkway.
 Shifting slightly southeast, the freeway crosses Nonconnah Creek, and meets Riverdale Road.
 It then shifts into a direct east–west alignment and crosses Nonconnah Creek again, before shifting sharply southward, and interchanging with Winchester Road where it reduces to four lanes.
 The highway then crosses Nonconnah Creek for a third time before shifting southeastwardly again and reaching Hacks Cross Road.
 A short distance later, the route briefly curves eastward where it interchanges with Forest Hill Irene Road before entering Collierville.
 It then curves slightly southeast and then to the east–northeast and reaches an interchange with Houston Levee Road.
-A short distance later it shifts southeast at an interchange with Byhalia Road before turning northeastward at an interchange with U.S. Route 72.
+A short distance later it shifts southeast at an interchange with Byhalia Road before turning northeastward at an interchange with US 72.
 The freeway then reaches its eastern terminus at a directional-T interchange with I-269 along the Shelby–Fayette County line, which is also the boundary between the cities of Collierville and Piperton.